 Falling toward rock bottom changes a person.
 It changes Eve.
 It changed me.
 The irony of Eve’s story is that she got exactly what she wanted—her new body changed everything—not from the rearrangement of her parts, but from the self-acceptance she finds in a hole.

-In this gritty, heart-wrenching novel, prose and verse mix to explores themes of disability, pain, belonging, loss, addiction, and friendship.
+A Buzzfeed Best YA Book of 2021!
+A gritty, heart-wrenching novel of disability, pain, belonging, loss, addiction, and friendship.